Sydney Black

 Sydney Black, their eldest surviving son, was born in 1860.
 Although he too was initially a draper’s apprentice, at the age of 23 years old, his father, who by then had sold his profitable business, supported Sydney financially to devote his life to evangelical missionary work.
 Sydney was a compelling orator whose fame spread and in 1891 he left England for two years to preach in Australia, New Zealand, South America and the United States.

 On his return, Sydney focussed his attention on Fulham, identifying it as a place where “it was a long struggle to make ends meet and there was no certainty of security for the morrow.”
 He took over the ‘Queen Anne’, a coffee house at the corner of Lillie Road, turned into a school room and soup kitchen.
-In the yard he built an assembly hall which he named after his father’s birthplace, Twynholm Hall, the building we still see today.
+In the yard he built an assembly hall which he named after his father’s birthplace, Twynholm Hall, the building that is today the Twynholm Baptist Church.
 He later established the Twynholm orphanage.

 Under Sydney Black’s stewardship Fulham Cross became the largest congregation of the Churches of Christ in Great Britain.
 Sydney’s work attracted attention far and wide.
 He was befriended by the future Prime Minister, David Lloyd-George, who frequently addressed assemblies at Twynholm Hall and was a regular visitor at the Black family home in Harley Gardens, Kensington.

 In or around 1902 Sydney succumbed to kidney disease.
-Feeling ill, he left Twynholm Hall and never stepped through the door again, and died a year later.
+Feeling ill, he left Twynholm Hall and never stepped through the door again, and died a year later, aged just 43.
 At the funeral Lloyd George spoke of Sydney’s sacrifice for social and civic justice.
 There were over a thousand people at the graveside even though rain was falling heavily,

 After a public appeal, funds for a memorial to Sydney were realised and 18 months after he had been interred, the red granite monument that can be seen today was unveiled.
 The monument stood just outside the Dissenter’s Chapel, which sadly now no longer exists but would have stood approximately where the ‘waiting room’ is now.